Final Reporting in QA: Ensuring Complete Application Quality Visibility

 Why Final Reporting Is Essential

 The purpose of final reporting extends beyond listing defects.
 It provides transparency, accountability, and insight.
-By summarizing all QA activities, it ensures that the development team, QA team, and stakeholders have a shared understanding of the application’s health.
+By summarising all QA activities, it ensures that the development team, QA team, and stakeholders have a shared understanding of the application’s health.
 It highlights critical fixes, unresolved issues, and overall readiness for release.

 Key Elements of a QA Final Report